DS4SD/docling/README.md

 * 📝 Extracts metadata from the document, such as title, authors, references and language
 * 🔍 Optionally applies OCR (use with scanned PDFs)

-Doing RAG or Q/A?
-Also consider [Quackling](https://github.com/DS4SD/quackling) to get the most out of your documents.
+For RAG, check out [Quackling](https://github.com/DS4SD/quackling) to get the most out of your docs, be it using LlamaIndex, LangChain or your pipeline.

 ## Installation